Nix Development Environment for CARE¶

 kill-care

-# Clean up data directories
+# Clean up data directories (will prompt for confirmation)

 # Exit and re-enter development shell